Course pages 2016–17 (still under preparation!)

 At the end of this course, students should be able to

-- define the tasks of information retrieval, web search and clustering, and the differences between them;
+- define the tasks of information retrieval, web search and classification, and the differences between them;

 - understand the main concepts, challenges and strategies used in IR, in particular the retrieval models currently used.

-- develop strategies suited for specific retrieval, clustering and classification situations, and recognise the limits of these strategies;
+- develop strategies suited for specific retrieval and classification situations, and recognise the limits of these strategies;

 - understand (the reasons for) the evaluation strategies developed for the tasks covered.